oscaryas/Integrating-AI-ML-into-Undergraduate-Physics-Curriculum/README.md

 Git push adds the latest version of your your edits to the remote or internet repository.
 Basically updates your code on the web.

 Step 2:
-Once you have succesfully done this I want you to find a friend, and get them to add you as a contributor to their git repository.
+Once you have succesfully done this I want you to find a classmate, and get them to add you as a contributor to their git repository.
 You will then git pull their